The Gorilla Foundation: Activities

 Patterson and her assistants used simultaneous spoken English and ASL when speaking with the gorillas.
-Patterson has published several papers claiming that Koko has developed a vocabulary of 1000 to 2000 words and that Koko has invented words and compound words.
+Patterson has published several papers claiming that Koko has developed a vocabulary of 1000 to 2000 words.
+The claims that Koko has invented compound words, and uttered meaningful sentences have been widely rejected and face significant methodological criticisms.
 Under Patterson's criterion for acquisition of a language term, which must be "recorded by two independent observers and be used spontaneously and appropriately on at least half the days of a given month", Koko had learned 264 signs in the first five and a half years of training.

 Beginning in the 1990s, the Foundation tried to raise money to move their operation from its sole location in Woodside, California, to a new ape preserve in Maui.
 They hoped that Koko would successfully mate with her partner, Ndume, who had arrived in 1991, and spontaneously teach their offspring to use sign language.
+Land was leased in Maui in 1993, but in 2010 The Gorilla Foundation decided that the lease was not secure enough to start work, and decided to focus on the Woodside site instead.

 In 2018 Koko died, activating a section of Ndume's loan agreement with the Cincinnati Zoo, which said that Ndume would be placed in an "Association of Zoos and Aquariums" institution after Koko's death.
 Patterson tried to prevent the move, citing concerns about Ndume's health, which led to a lawsuit resulting in Ndume's removal in June 2019.

 According to the Foundation's website, Patterson and other employees have partnered with conservation organizations including International Fund for Animal Welfare and Pan African Conservation Education.
 The Gorilla Foundation has attempted education projects to decrease the consumption of bushmeat.
-The Gorilla Foundation is still working toward a great ape sanctuary on Maui.

 Criticism

 During a question-and-answer period, in response to a question as to whether her findings would ever be scientifically proven by duplicating them in an independent experiment, Patterson stated that she believes it would not be ethical to do it again because she believes that it is not right to keep such animals in such unnatural circumstances.

 Patterson was accused of sexual discrimination in 2005 by reportedly expecting female volunteers to show their breasts to Koko.
 This led to a lawsuit, during which said volunteers were fired.

-Whether the gorillas actually learned language is debated.
-Some researchers and linguists have said that most of the signs they used were used chaotically in order to meet a goal, without regard for sentence structure, making them not true language.
-However, the differences between sign languages and spoken languages have been used to help understand the gorillas' language acquisition, and Koko has been described as using language in advanced ways, such as symbolic descriptions, lying, and making jokes.
+The notion the gorillas actually learned language is widely rejected by linguists and other experts.
+A common criticism is that most of the signs they used were used chaotically in order to meet a goal, without regard for sentence structure, making them not true language.
+However, the differences between sign languages and spoken languages have been used to help understand the gorillas' language acquisition, and Koko has erroneously been described as using language in advanced ways, such as symbolic descriptions, lying, and making jokes.